-One armed demonstrator and the first variant with retractable undercarriage, eventually sold to RCAF who modified it with Yale and Harvard parts.
+One-armed demonstrator and the first variant with a retractable undercarriage, eventually sold to RCAF who modified it with Yale and Harvard parts.

 powered by Pratt & Whitney R-1340 Wasp

 In 1937, the North American NA-26 prototype won a competition for a basic combat trainer for the USAAC, and, in due course, it went into production as the BC-1.
 Little could North American Aviation know how famous and numerous its new trainer would become, with demand for it spurred on by the urgent needs of WW2.
 The aircraft was produced in several versions and it flew with many arms, with production continuing long after WW2.
 The metal-framed BC-1 had a metal skin on wings and tail unit, fabric-covered control surfaces and mainly fabric-covered fuselage.
 There was a Pratt and Whitney R-1340 9 cylinder Wasp radial up front, and an inwardly retracting undercarriage.